Kemsekov/GraphSharp/README.md

 ...
 ```

-If you need to clean your graph then use `Clear` function and then you will have to add visitors again, but nodes inside of
+If you need to clean your graph then use `Clear` function and then you will have to add visitors again, but nodes inside of `Graph`
 will stay the same.
 ```cs
 graph.Clear();
 ```

 # Node type
-`Node` type must be inherited from `NodeBase` class and must have constructor with single integer as input.
+Your custom `Node` type must be inherited from `NodeBase`.
+If you wanna to use your custom `Node` type win `NodeGraphFactory` then it MUST have constructor with single integer as input.
 ```cs
     public class Node : NodeBase
     {